 Smart appliances can help develop deeper relationships by contributing to the customer experience in different ways, such as providing tips on how to use the product, gleaning feedback on the product’s quality and supplying access to related goods and services.

-According to a study by the Colombia Business School, 75 percent of people are more willing to share various types of personal data with a brand they trust and 80 percent will share non-required data for reward points and product recommendations.
-This level of trust in personal information presents businesses with an opportunity to display targeted messaging to help customer loyalty, but there is a lot at stake.
-The misuse of information can lead to the loss of a brand's most cherished resource: trust.
+According to HubSpot's 2023 consumer trends survey, 78% of people are more willing to share personal data with a brand they trust, and 65% of respondents said trust is the determining factor in whether they share data with a brand.
+This level of trust in personal information presents businesses with an opportunity to display targeted messaging to help customer loyalty.
+The proper protection and use of customers’ personal information can lead to an increase in a brand’s most desired outcome: loyalty.

 2. Explore New Revenue Streams